Instructions for a Statewide Referendum

 - One copy of the law subject to the referendum;

 - One to fifty signature sheets (note: packets do not need to have a uniform number of signature sheets, but they may not exceed fifty); and

 Each packet must be bound across the top in at least three places using staples, stitches, or spiral binding.
 Packets must be bound prior to circulation, and they cannot be taken apart or rearranged once bound.
 The packets and their signatures will be rejected if they are rearranged.
 Refer to Utah Code 20A-7-303 for more information on the formatting of the petition.

 All petition packets must be numbered (e.g., 100000, 100001, 100002).
 Sponsors may enter into an agreement with the Lieutenant Governor’s Office that allows the sponsors to number the packets.
 The agreement will provide sponsors with an acceptable range of numbers (e.g., 100000 – 199999), and it will stipulate that packets must have a unique number.
 Contact the Lieutenant Governor’s Office for more information.

-Sponsors must collect handwritten signatures from registered voters throughout the state.
-Electronic signatures are not permitted.
+Sponsors may collect handwritten or electronic signatures from registered voters throughout the state.
 It is recommended that sponsors collect more signatures than the required amount because signatures may be disqualified or signers may remove their signatures from the petition at a later time.

 Petition Circulator Requirements

 Individuals who circulate petitions may be volunteers, or they may be paid.
 It is the responsibility of the sponsors to ensure that circulators: